Undergraduate Degree Options

-- Examine and explore multiple aspects of infectious and chronic diseases, including socio-economic, behavioral, biological, environmental, and structural factors that contribute to their origin and distribution among populations.
+- Examine and explore multiple aspects of infectious and chronic diseases, including biological, environmental, and genetic factors that contribute to their origin and distribution among populations.

 - Understand the basic biology, transmission, and natural history of important human infectious and chronic diseases.

 - Examine methodologies that are used in public health to study the underlying causes and impact of various aspects of infectious and chronic diseases, including surveillance, epidemiological investigations, and mathematical modeling.